 Understanding Human Ecology

 Human ecology is the term that is used to describe the study of humanity.
 Human ecology involves every aspect of a persons life from the way they eat to where they live.
 The study of human ecology has found ways to enhance homes, offices and design areas of recreation that will improve how you live and feel mentally, emotionally and physically.
-It has helped to improve the relationship between children and their parents by helping them understand each other better.
 The future generations depend on the study of human ecology to make the earth a better place for them to grow and thrive.